Illinois Court Records

 Chicago, IL (312) 745-5508

 - Examine the records thoroughly to identify which of them are sealable.
-If possible, get the help of an attorney to do this.
-Note that multiple offenses will require separate applications.
+If possible, consider seeking the assistance of an attorney to complete this task.
+Note that multiple offenses typically require separate applications.

 - Download and fill out the Expunction or Request to Seal Forms.
 Other forms provide more details of the application process on the website.

 - If the request is granted, the Circuit Court Judge issues an order to the Illinois State Police and other involved law enforcement agencies named in the application to seal the record.
-For persons seeking to seal prison records, additional certificates of relief issued by the Prisoner Review Board of the state can assist in the application.
+For individuals seeking to seal prison records, additional certificates of relief issued by the state's Prisoner Review Board may assist with the application.

 The Illinois Criminal Identification Act provides a list of offenses that are eligible for expunction.
 By the rule of thumb, all felony convictions and sexual offenses against a minor are ineligible for expunction.
 The same rules apply to DUIs, reckless driving, and driving with a revoked driver's license.
 Some of the eligible cases are: